 Finance Team model set, confirm that the finance team's role uses a permission set that contains

 develop permissions.
-As shown below, the finance team's role (Finance Department) contains the
+In this example, the finance team's role (Finance Department) contains the

 Developer permission set, along with the

 Now, any users assigned to the Finance Department role will have access to the Data Dictionary extension because that role contains the appropriate permissions and the appropriate model access.